astlealoysius/Ecomate/README.md

 cd ecomate
 ```

-3. Create a `.env` file in the root directory and add your Gemini API key:
+3. Create a `.env` file in the root directory and add your API keys:
 ```env
 GEMINI_API_KEY=your_api_key_here
 ```